 In addition, the installation methods addressed are solutions offered by FinnProfiles, and similar ones may not be available elsewhere.

-We would also like to point out that FinnProfiles has more than 30 years of experience in designing and manufacturing individual sealing profile solutions for numerous different industries, such as the construction, marine, rail, mechanical engineering, and pharmaceutical industries.
+We would also like to point out that FinnProfiles has more than 30 years of experience in designing and manufacturing individual sealing profile solutions for numerous different industries, such as the construction, marine, rolling stock, machine building, and pharmaceutical industries.

 Attention should be paid to the choice of installation method already at the design stage of the product to be sealed.
 In the same context, the design of the sealing profile itself must be initiated as well.

 Each installation method has its own strengths and some of them may bring significant added value to your product.
 Thus, it is advisable to start discussions with the sealing designer and manufacturer as early as possible so that the desired installation method can be adapted to the product structure without any problems.

 It would be important to map out at least the following when selecting a sealing installation method: What kind of space should the sealing fit into?
 What is the tightness requirement of the sealing?
 What are other possible technical requirements involved in the solution?
 What kind of stress is the sealing exposed to?
 How long is the operating distance of the sealing?
 With how much force can the sealing withstand compression?
 How often is the sealing to be replaced?

 In practice, the installation of the sealing solution can be done in four different ways.
 Please note that all methods have their own advantages and should be considered when designing the structure of the object to be sealed.

 The sealing can be installed in the following ways, for example:

 Below we go through the different installation methods and explain the related advantages and prerequisites.

 As the name of the groove fastening already states, a groove must be designed for the installation site into which the foot part of the sealing is inserted.
 Groove fastening therefore always requires a separate installation profile for its counterpart.